plfa/plfa.github.io/out/Stlc.md

     ?1 : ∅ , x ∶ 𝔹 ⊢ false ∶ 𝔹
     ?2 : ∅ , x ∶ 𝔹 ⊢ true ∶ 𝔹

-Again we fill in the three holes by typing C-R in each.
+Again we fill in the three holes by typing C-c C-r in each.
 Agda observes that `var x`, `false`, and `true` are typed using `Ax`, `𝔹-I₂`, and `𝔹-I₁` respectively.
 The `Ax` rule in turn takes an argument, to show that `(∅ , x ∶ 𝔹) x = just 𝔹`, which can in turn be specified with a hole.
 After filling in all holes, the term is as above.

+The entire process can be automated using Agsy, invoked with C-c C-a.